needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 [Test, Performance]
 public void Test()
 {
-    var definition = new SampleGroupDefinition("TotalAllocatedMemory", SampleUnit.Megabyte);
+	SampleGroup samplegroup = new SampleGroup("TotalAllocatedMemory", SampleUnit.Megabyte, false);
-    Measure.Custom(definition, Profiler.GetTotalAllocatedMemoryLong() / 1048576f);
+    var allocatedMemory = Profiler.GetTotalAllocatedMemoryLong() / 1048576f
+    Measure.Custom(samplegroup, allocatedMemory);

 }
 ```

 ## Output

 When a test is selected in the Unity Test Runner window within the Unity Editor, each performance test will have a performance test summary.
-This summary includes every sample group’s aggregated samples such as median, min, max, average, standard deviation, sample count, count of zero samples and sum of all samples.
+This summary includes every sample group’s aggregated samples such as median, min, max, average, standard deviation, sample count and sum of all samples.

 #### Example 1: Performance Test Summary from Unity Test Runner window

-`Time Millisecond Median:53.59 Min:53.36 Max:62.10 Avg:54.07 Std:1.90 Zeroes:0 SampleCount: 19 Sum: 1027.34`
+`Time Microsecond Median:2018.60 Min:1903.00 Max:2819.80 Avg:2186.35 Std:368.42 SampleCount: 4 Sum: 8745.40`

 ## Viewing performance test report

 The Performance Test Report window shows a detailed breakdown of individual test runs.
 This can be used to assess the stability of each test.
-It provides a visualisation of each individual sample recorded within a sample group along with summary statistics for the selected test.
+It provides a visualization of each individual sample recorded within a sample group along with summary statistics for the selected test.
 You can open the window by going to *Window > Analysis > Performance Test Report*.

 The Performance Test Report is split into two views: the *test view* and the *sample group view*.